 QK: I can’t wait to catch up with you in Auckland for the team concentration before we depart to Canada.
 I’m really excited to be there with you guiding you through the competition period.

-All photos curtesy of the New Zealand Defence Force
+All photos courtesy of the New Zealand Defence Force